seven1m/bible_api/README.md

 ## Hosting it Yourself

-If you want to host this application yourself, you'll need a Linux server with Ruby and MySQL (or MariaDB) installed.
+If you want to host this application yourself, you'll need a Linux server with Ruby, Redis, and MySQL (or MariaDB) installed.
 Follow the steps below:

 1. Clone the repo: